This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Ethical Mica Mining Policy

 Mica is a mineral used in cosmetics to add a shimmery effect.
 But the mining of natural mica has been linked to child labor and human rights violations.

 Unless the company discloses its mica mining policy, we have no way of knowing whether its mica is ethically sourced without child or forced labor.

-So I asked Slayfire Cosmetics if their mica is ethically sourced without the use of child labor, but they never responded to any of my emails or messages.
+So I asked Slayfire Cosmetics’ if their mica is ethically sourced without the use of child labor and they responded by stating,

 I hope this article helped you to understand Slayfire Cosmetics’ cruelty-free and vegan status and by choosing cruelty-free together, we can help end animal testing for cosmetics once and for all!